geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 * Inclusion of `deposit_host="local"` attributes in `dc:relation`(with `deposit_host="external"` communicating the opposite)
 * Inclusion of `rel="collection"` attribute in `dc:identifier` at root level
 * Inclusion of `rel="item"` attribute in `dc:relation`
+* And, in some of the examples, the introduction of several new elements: `rioxxterms:pids`, `rioxxterms:pid` and `rioxxterms:resource`.

 The use of `rel="collection"` and `rel="item"` attributes in the above noted elements is a nod to Signposting, which harnesses the notion of 'publication boundaries' to help machines locate the resources that make up a publication.
 This also provides a useful conceptual tool for users of the schema to better understand the root vs. expression/relations modelling.